ricky-shin/bulpa/PRIVACY_POLICY.md

 # PRIVACY POLICY
 **The Information We Collect:**
-This notice applies to all information collected or submitted on the CULPA website.
+This notice applies to all information collected or submitted on the BULPA website.
 The types of personal information collected at these pages are:

 IP Addresses